Crystalshwang/ECE143_Team17_Global-Trends-in-Dietary-Components/README.md

 1. Data: all our csv files
 2. final_code_file.ipynb: final code in ipynb. format
 3. final_code.py: our final py. file.
-4. global_trends.pptx: slides
+4. global_trends.pptx: representation slides
-5. text.html: our annimation visualization based on pyecharts
+5. text.html: our annimation visualization based on pyecharts(could be downloaded and display in browsers)